jessevdk/cldoc/documenting.md

 		// PedalHarder makes you go faster (usually). virtual void PedalHarder();

+		/* Ring bell on the bike.
+		 *
-		/* RingBell rings the bell on the bike.
-Note that not all bikes
+		 * RingBell rings the bell on the bike.
+Note that not all
-		 * have bells. */
+		 * bikes have bells. */
 		virtual void RingBell();

 		// Default destructor.